 How to update Safari on macOS High Sierra or Earlier

-Suppose you have an old MacBook that runs on macOS High Sierra or earlier versions of the operating system, and you are looking for potential ways how to update Safari on old Mac.
+Suppose you have an old MacBook that runs on macOS High Sierra or earlier operating system versions, and you are looking for ways to update Safari on an old Mac.
 In that case, you should no longer fret about it, as updating Safari or any other app is straightforward in macOS High Sierra and any other earlier version of the macOS and can be done by simply upgrading to the latest macOS version.
 You can take the help of the following procedure for updating Safari in macOS High Sierra and earlier.

 1→.
 First, navigate to the App Store of your MacBook.